haircut/haircut.github.io/about.md

 I respect your privacy, so this site is not configured to track you.
 All assets are served locally.

 This is a static site served over HTTPS that _does not_ use cookies, Javascript, CDN assets, or analytics/tracking.
 It is hosted using [GitHub Pages](https://pages.github.com/), so GitHub may receive information about your connection.
+Read [GitHub's privacy policy](https://help.github.com/articles/github-privacy-statement/) for more details.

 ## Fonts
 - Sans serif text is set in [Noto Sans](https://www.google.com/get/noto/), by Google.